Skip to main content Skip to footer

 ai summaries

-These AI tools address specific challenges, like identifying risks or matching tasks to the right people based on availability and skills.
+These AI tools address specific challenges, such as identifying risks or matching tasks to the right people based on availability and skills.
+For example, they can surface at-risk projects by analyzing how updates are written, or recommend task assignments based on a team member’s role, skill set, and current capacity.

 Digital Workforce

-These always-on assistants work in the background, analyzing, flagging, and reassigning work without waiting on human input.
+Your Digital Workforce features always-on assistants work in the background, analyzing, flagging, and reassigning work without waiting on human input.
+They help organizations:

 • Monitor department workloads